rfrost10/Image-Comparator/README.md

-# Image Comparator and Classifier
+# IImage Comparator and Classifier

 Purpose: Set up a static webpage and server to host classifier/pairwise comparator tasks for images